devoworm/Theoretical-Types-of-Embryo-Developmental-Networks/README.md

 In embryo networks, so-called nodes are cells that are both small and have many immediate neighbors.

-See examples from various species in repository.
+See examples from various species in repository, and check out work on [Zebrafish embryo for Zygote and Cleavage stages](https://github.com/devoworm/zebrafish-embryo).

 Bibliography: